MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

 `totalPaidReceivableGwei` is the number of Gwei we have successfully received in confirmed payments from our debtors.

-`queryResultsOpt` no matter what mode of record retrieval was requested, this is the place which will hold the found records.
-If a service is requested but no records can be handed back, the response will contain an empty array.
+`queryResultsOpt` with no respect to which mode of record retrieval was requested, this is the field which will carry the found records.
+If a service is requested but no records can be found and so either handed back, the response will contain an empty array.

-In case of use of the "topRecords" version, those records will be sorted downwards and limited in their number by the requested maximum count while their ordering depends on the parameter `orderedBy`, taking values of either `Balance` or `Age`.
-If the table contains fewer records than requested, the smaller amount comes back.
+If the "topRecords" parameter is used, the records will be sorted downwards and limited in their number by the demanded maximal amount; their ordering will depend on the parameter `orderedBy` with values `Balance` or `Age`.
+If the table contains fewer records than requested, a smaller amount comes back.

-With `customQueryOpt`, the limiting ranges of both age and balance depend on the user and both will determine the subset of records being returned.
-The results are always ordered by balance in this mode.
-Likewise as the previous, this kind of request produces an empty array if no records can be retrieved.
+With `customQueryOpt`, the limiting age and balance ranges depend on the user and constrain the subset of records being returned.
+The results are always ordered by balance under this mode, and it stands here too, that an empty array arrives if no records can be retrieved.

-It's of note that because this request is optional, and also it is possible to request an only table view, not both, null might be returned in various places, either on the level of individual tables or instead of the whole structure.
+Because of the optional nature of the queries of this kind, and also since it is possible to request a single-table view, instead of getting both every time, null can be returned in various places, either at the position of individual tables or alone, suggesting that no query like these was actually requested.

 `payableOpt` is the part referring to payable records if any exist, null or an empty array are also possible.